untitaker/blog/content/contact.rst

 - `Twitter <https://twitter.com/untitaker>`_

-  Twitter is not suitable for any meaningful discussion, but you can follow me there.
+  Twitter is not suitable for constructive or complex discussions, yet discussions still happen there.
+Anyway, follow me on Twitter.